univention/univention-corporate-server/management/univention-directory-manager-rest/README.md

 All HTTP requests are forwarded to the language specific process by evaluating the `Accept-Language` header.
 Each main process also starts another subprocess for sharing memory between those processes via a `multiprocessing.SyncManager`.

-UDM currently translates strings at python import time which makes it impossible to use two languages in one process.
+UDM currently translates strings at Python import time which makes it impossible to use two languages in one process.

 The gateway is defined in `src/univention/admin/rest/server/__init__.py`.
 The server is defined in `src/univention/admin/rest/__main__.py`.